Important Safety Information

 - NAYZILAM is a prescription medicine used for the short-term treatment of seizure clusters (also known as “acute repetitive seizures”) in patients 12 years of age and older.

-- NAYZILAM is a federal controlled substance (CIV) because it can be abused or lead to dependence.
+- NAYZILAM is a federally controlled substance (CIV) because it contains midazolam that can be abused or lead to dependence.
 Keep NAYZILAM in a safe place to prevent misuse and abuse.
 Selling or giving away NAYZILAM may harm others and is against the law.
 Tell your healthcare provider if you have abused or been dependent on alcohol, prescription drugs, or street drugs.

 - It is not known if NAYZILAM is safe and effective in children under 12 years of age.